 Vitamin D is a generic term that refers to a group of fat-soluble vitamins, including vitamin D2 (ergocalciferol) and vitamin D3 (cholecalciferol).
 Vitamin D2 is primarily obtained from plant sources, while vitamin D3 is mainly found in animal sources and synthesized by the skin upon exposure to sunlight.
 Vitamin D3 is more potent and effective at raising blood levels of vitamin D compared to vitamin D2.

 The recommended daily allowance (RDA) of vitamin D varies depending on factors such as age, sex, and life stage.
 For adults up to age 70, the RDA is 600 IU (15 mcg) per day, and for those over 70 years, the RDA is 800 IU (20 mcg) per day.
 However, individual needs may differ, and factors such as sun exposure, diet, and health conditions can influence how much vitamin D one should take.
+Consult with a healthcare professional to determine the appropriate dosage for your specific needs.

 Vitamin D is found naturally in a few foods, including fatty fish (salmon, mackerel, sardines), cod liver oil, beef liver, cheese, and egg yolks.
 Some foods are fortified with vitamin D, including milk, orange juice, and cereals.
 Additionally, vitamin D can be synthesised by the skin upon exposure to sunlight.